-2016/2017 CYCABC Board of Directors
+CYCABC Board of Directors

-Janet Westcott, BA CYC– Chair
+Janet Westcott, BA CYC

 Janet Westcott has served on the CYCABC Board of Directors for since 2009.
-Most recently, Janet has served as the board’s Acting Chair.
+Most recently, Janet has served as the board’s President.
 Janet’s interests include expanding the Association’s profile and developing a hub for Child and Youth Care practitioners.
-Janet has been as a dedicated CYC Counsellor for approximately 15 years, and is currently a Residential Program Manager for Hollyburn Family Services, managing multiple programs serving children and youth.
-Janet has spent the last 11 years working in residential stabilization and assessment programs for children and youth.
+Janet has been as a dedicated CYC Counsellor for approximately 18 years, and is currently the Director of Children and Youth for Hollyburn Family Services, managing multiple programs serving children and youth.
+Janet has spent the last 15 years working in residential stabilization and assessment programs for children and youth.
 She has supported people experiencing substance use, high-risk behaviours, mental health issues, abuse and neglect as well as children, youth and young adults with multiple diagnosis including Autism, ADHD and FASD.

-Jessica McCallum, Diploma CYCC – Treasurer
+Jessica McCallum, Diploma CYCC

 Jessica is a Supervisor of Residential Services for Hollyburn Family Services in North Vancouver.
 She has her diploma in Child and Youth Care and has been working with youth and families for 9 years.
 This includes running after school programs for pre-teen girls with the Vancouver school board, supporting teen mothers as they transition into independence, running summer day camp groups for the City of Vancouver and working with First Nations Communities .
 This will be her third year on the board serving as treasurer.
 She is enthusiastic about the work that the Association is doing and she is looking forward to being a part of the positive changes that lay ahead.

-Taelor Taylor, BA CYC – Secretary
+Taelor Taylor, BA CYC

-JJ Johnson, BA CYC – Member-at-Large
+JJ Johnson, BA CYC

-Maureen Thompson, BA CYC – Member-at-Large
+Maureen Thompson, BA CYC

 “I am a proud and passionate Youth Worker who graduated from UVIC’s School of Child and Youth Care in 1986.
 In the interim years I have worked in the areas of Traumatic Brain Injury, Aboriginal Education, Drug and Alcohol Education and Intervention, and School Based Youth Work (primarily intensive behavior support).
 The last 18 years I have worked with the Abbotsford School district with all ages K-12 and am now one of two Youth Workers on the Leadership Team for the Learning Support Services Department.
 We mentor the school based youth workers and provide information, resources and support to them on an ongoing basis.
 I am also responsible for a program re-engaging at risk students and working with them and their families to provide opportunities for school completion.